MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 ## Partitioning policy

 A [partitioning policy](../partitioningpolicy.md) can be applied on a materialized view.
-We recommend configuring a partitioning policy on a materialized view when most or all of the view queries filter by one of the materialized view's group-by keys.
+We recommend configuring a partitioning policy on a materialized view only when most or all of the view queries filter by one of the materialized view's group-by keys.
 This is common in multi-tenant solutions, where one of the materialized view's group-by keys is the tenant's identifer (for example, `tenantId`, `customerId`).
-For more information, see the first use case described in the [partitioning policy common scenarios](../partitioningpolicy.md#common-scenarios) page.
+For more information, see the first use case described in the [partitioning policy supported scenarios](../partitioningpolicy.md#supported-scenarios) page.

 For the commands to alter a materialized view's partitioning policy, see [partitioning policy commands](../partitioning-policy.md#alter-and-alter-merge-policy).